-The course is a taught programme comprising 30 ECTS credits in a total of five modules:
+The course is a taught programme comprising 30 ECTS credits in a total of six modules:

 Face-to face teaching typically takes place over three days (usually Wednesday, Thursday and Friday) of the calendar month over a six month period and consists of a combination of formal teaching sessions, workshops and interactive / practical sessions.
 Pre-module reading lists will be provided and will form part of the module teaching.
 Some modules may be undertaken by way of blended learning.
 All registered students will have access to an interactive web-based learning facility (Blackboard).
 Course materials will be circulated electronically via Blackboard.

 Completion of each module is obligatory.
 Students are recommended to attend all of the taught modules.

 Professor Catherine Darker

 Prospective students must be graduates in a health or social care-related discipline with at least 3-4 years professional experience.

 Other applications may be considered in exceptional circumstances based on workplace experience.
 Short-listed applicants may be interviewed if it is not possible to make a decision based on the online application.